 Giant Statue of Sam Houston

 Huntsville offers odd extremes when it comes to tourism.
-As epicenter of the Texas penal system, it provides convenient public viewing of "Old Sparky," the electric chair which sent 361 condemned criminals to the extra crispy regions during 40 years of service.
+As nexus of the Texas penal system, it provides convenient public viewing of "Old Sparky," the electric chair which sent 361 condemned criminals to the extra crispy regions during 40 years of service.
 You can see it at the Texas Prison Museum.
-When you're done admiring the shivs and contrabands displays, head south of town for a glimpse of the world's tallest statue of an American hero -- Sam Houston.
+When you're done admiring the shivs and contrabands displays, head south of town for a glimpse of the world's tallest statue of an American hero: Sam Houston.

-The 67-ft. tall (plus 10-ft. base) statue is named "A Tribute to Courage."
+At 67 feet tall (on a 10-foot-tall base) statue is named "A Tribute to Courage."
 Sam Houston, celebrated political architect of Texas, towers in concrete above Interstate 45, with walking cane and snappy duds of a 19th century statesman (though he could also be mistaken for a statue of P.T.
 Barnum).
 In the summer humidity of east Texas, we appreciate the tensile strength of one who could dress like this and still lead.

-Stupendous Sam is touted in attraction literature as the second largest freestanding statue in the US -- only bested by the allegorical and over-promoted Statue of Liberty (pssst ...
-Roadsiders know others beat Sam too -- Tulsa, OK's 76-ft. tall fiberglass Golden Driller, and Butte, MT's 90 ft. tall Our Lady of the Rockies....).
+Stupendous Sam is touted in attraction literature as the second largest freestanding statue in the U.S., bested only by the allegorical and over-promoted Statue of Liberty (And, pssst...
+Roadsiders know of other statues taller than Sam, such as Tulsa's 76-foot-tall Golden Driller and Butte's 90-foot-tall Our Lady of the Rockies).

 Adickes started in early 1992, not exactly certain how he would accomplish the massive project.
 The 25-ton steel-and-concrete colossus is comprised of 10-foot sections, each containing five layers of concrete reinforced with steel straps.
 The outside layer includes a fiberglass mesh.
 It was dedicated on October 22, 1994.